microsoft/PowerToys/doc/releases/0.82.0/tests-checklist-laszlo.md

  - [ ] Verify that changing "toolbar position" setting works
  - [ ] Select an overlay image and verify that muting camera now shows the image instead of black screen.
 (Don't forget to restart the application which uses the camera).
  - [ ] Try to select an overlay image when PT process is elevated.

-## Always on Top
- - [ ] Pin/unpin a window, verify it's topmost/not topmost.
- - [ ] Pin/unpin a window, verify the border appeared/disappeared.
- - [ ] Switch virtual desktop, verify border doesn't show up on another desktop.
- - [ ] Minimize and maximize pinned window, verify the border looks as usual.
- - [ ] Change border color and thickness.
- - [ ] Verify if sound is played according to the sound setting.
- - [ ] Exclude app, try to pin it.
- - [ ] Exclude already pinned app, verify it was unpinned.
- - [ ] Try to pin the app in the Game Mode.

-## Screen Ruler
- * Enable Screen Ruler.
-Then:
-   - [ ] Press the activation shortcut and verify the toolbar appears.
-   - [ ] Press the activation shortcut again and verify the toolbar disappears.
-   - [ ] Disable Screen Ruler and verify that the activation shortuct no longer activates the utility.
-   - [ ] Enable Screen Ruler and press the activation shortcut and verify the toolbar appears.
-   - [ ] Select the close button in the toolbar and verify it closes the utility.
- * With Screen Ruler enabled and activated:
-   - [ ] Use the Bounds utility to measure a zone by dragging with left-click.
-Verify right click dismisses the utility and that the measurement was copied into the clipboard.
-   - [ ] Use the Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
-Verify that right-click dismisses the utility.
-   - [ ] Use the Horizontal Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
-Verify that right-click dismisses the utility.
-   - [ ] Use the Vertical Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
-Verify that right-click dismisses the utility.
-   - [ ] While using a Spacing utility, verify that using the mouse scroll wheel will adjust pixel color tolerance while measuring.
-   - [ ] Open mspaint and draw 1px-thick straight line, also click with a pencil to draw a single pixel.
-In any Spacing mode, verify that one of line's dimension is 1, and pixel's dimensions are 1x1.
- * In a multi-monitor setup with different dpis on each monitor:
-   - [ ] Verify that the utilities work well on each monitor, with continuous mode on and off.
-   - [ ] Without any window opened and a solid color as your background, verify the horizontal spacing matches the monitor's pixel width.
-   - [ ] Move your mouse back and forth around the edge of two monitors really quickly in each mode - verify nothing is broken.

- * Test the different settings and verify they are applied:
-   - [ ] Activation shortcut
-   - [ ] Continous mode
-   - [ ] Per color channel edge detection
-   - [ ] Pixel tolerance for edge detection
-   - [ ] Draw feet on cross
-   - [ ] Line color

-## Quick Accent
- * Enable Quick Accent and open notepad.
-Then:
-   - [ ] Press `a` and the left or right arrow and verify the accent menu appears and adds the accented letter you've selected.
-Use left and arrow keys to cycle through the options.
-   - [ ] Press `a` and the space key and verify the accent menu appears and adds the accented letter you've selected.
-Use <kbd>Space</kbd> to navigate forward, <kbd>Space</kbd> + <kbd>Shift</kbd> to navigate backward.
-   - [ ] Disable Quick Accent and verify you can no longer add accented characters through Quick Accent.
- * Test the different settings and verify they are applied:
-   - [ ] Activation key
-   - [ ] Language (for example, Currency has no accents for 'a' but has for 's')
-   - [ ] Toolbar position (test every option, some had issues before)
-   - [ ] Input delay
-   - [ ] Exclude some apps.
-Verify that Quick Accent is not activated for them.
-   - [ ] Sort characters by frequency.
-   - [ ] Always start on the first character when using left/right arrows as activation method.

 ## Hosts File Editor
  * Launch Host File Editor: